chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 categories: ["Ruby", "WebMock", "JSON", "external APIs", "web services", "testing", "Minitest", "test doubles", "stubs"]
 description: Learn to stub external web services and APIs with WebMock during testing, and keep your Ruby and Rails tests manageable, clean, fast, and reliable.
 ---
-One of the projects I've been working on most recently consists of three separate Rails applications using data from several third-party providers.
-When your application is built on flinging JSON blobs all over the place, you can't use the same direct testing style that you would with a monolith since it leaves you open to all sorts of potential problems including:
+I've recently been working on a number of projects that are built on multiple Rails applications, microservices, and data from third-party providers.
+I can tell you one thing for sure: when your application is flinging JSON blobs all over the place, you can't use the same direct testing style that you would with a monolith.
+Do so, and you create all sorts of problems for yourself including:

 * Lousy test performance due to network overhead
 * Unexpected failures caused by connectivity issues, API rate limiting, and other problems
 * Undesired side effects from using a real web service (possibly even in the production environment)

-But the bigger problem is the control you give up when using a real API in tests.
-Working against a real system, it's a real trick to exercise your code against a full range of reasonable (and some unreasonable) responses, so you're usually stuck testing a few "happy path" scenarios and those issues that might throw an exception.<!--more-->
+But the thornier problem is the lack of control you have when using live APIs for testing.
+Working against a real system, it becomes a real trick to exercise your code against a full range of reasonable (and unreasonable) responses, so you find yourself stuck testing a few "happy path" scenarios and perhaps any cases that might happen to throw an exception from somewhere in the stack.<!--more-->

-## Straight Outta the Headlines, A Practical Example
+## A Practical (and Mercifully Short-Term) Application

 So as an example (and with no small amount of fear and loathing) I wrote [a little program](https://github.com/chriskottom/fivethirtyeight-tracker) that grabs the data feed from [fivethirtyeight.com](http://projects.fivethirtyeight.com/2016-election-forecast/) and uses it to display a simple red and blue ASCII progress bar showing the current state of the race.